AdobeDocs/commerce-testing/src/pages/guide/integration/attributes/app-area.md

 ---
-group: testing
-title: Application Area attribute
+title: Application Area Attribute | Commerce Testing
+description:
 ---

+# Application area attribute

 Configure a test environment in scope of the particular [application area][] with the `AppArea` annotation.